NATIVE PLANT PROPOGATION

-In July 202l, as part a forest restoration effort, Free the Fern began a Native Plant Propagation Project.
-Lead by Free the Fern member, Teresa Gagné, seven members worked together along the Champlain Heights Trail System to pot 17 softwood cuttings of native plants.
-Each member will monitor and care for 2-3 pots, each of which include 2-3 softwood cuttings.
+In July 202l, Free the Fern began a Native Plant Propagation Project (Part 1).
+Lead by Teresa Gagné, seven members worked together along the Champlain Heights Trail System to pot 17 softwood cuttings of native plants.
+Each member monitored and cared for 2-3 pots, each of which include 2-3 softwood cuttings.

 Native plants included: salal, trailing blackberry, red flowering currant, Pacific ninebark, orange honeysuckle, twinberry honeysuckle, baldhip rose, ocean spray, and red huckleberry.

 On July 10, 2022 Teresa and Denis led a softwood cutting Propagation Experiment (vol 2)

 - Red huckleberry – 2

 - gooseberry – 3

 Cuttings were potted in 50/50 peat moss and sand mix and placed in the Free the Fern greenhouse.